Michael Savage: Early life and education

 Savage was born Michael Alan Weiner in the Bronx, New York, one of three children of Benjamin Weiner, a Jewish immigrant from Russia.
 His mother, Rae, was from Montreal, Canada.

 He described his childhood as difficult, with a "gruff, profane" father who would frequently criticize and belittle him.
 His younger brother, Jerome, was born with developmental disabilities and was unable to hear or speak.
 Jerome died in 1969.
 His father, the owner of an antiques shop, died of a heart attack at age 57 in 1970, and his mother died in 2003.

-After graduating from Jamaica High School in 1958, Savage attended Queens College, where he earned a bachelor's degree in biology in 1963.
-After college, Savage taught high school for several years in New York City.
+After graduating from Jamaica High School in 1958, Weiner attended Queens College, where he earned a bachelor's degree in biology in 1963.
+After college, Weiner taught high school for several years in New York City.
 His first marriage in 1964 to Carol Ely ended in divorce, and he remarried in 1967 after meeting his current wife, Janet.
-During this time, Savage also worked for famous psychedelic drug advocate Timothy Leary as keeper of the stone gatehouse on the Hitchcock Cattle Company estate in Millbrook, New York, to which Leary had been given access.
+During this time, Weiner also worked for famous psychedelic drug advocate Timothy Leary as keeper of the stone gatehouse on the Hitchcock Cattle Company estate in Millbrook, New York, to which Leary had been given access.
 Leary hired him to the post because Savage did not use LSD.
-Savage then studied at the University of Hawaii at Manoa, earning a Master of Science in botany in 1970 and a Master of Arts in anthropology in 1972.
+Weiner then studied at the University of Hawaii at Manoa, earning a Master of Science in botany in 1970 and a Master of Arts in anthropology in 1972.
 He obtained a PhD in 1978 from the University of California, Berkeley, in nutritional ethnomedicine.
 His thesis was titled Nutritional Ethnomedicine in Fiji.